f-droid/fdroid-website/_pages/donate.md

 #### Cryptocurrency

-All cryptocurrency donations to F-Droid, including Bitcoin and many others, are on hold for the time being, this page will be updated as soon as possible.
+All cryptocurrency donations to F-Droid, including Bitcoin and many others, are [on hold](https://opencollective.com/opensource/updates/open-source-collective-is-disabling-contributions-in-cryptocurrencies) for the time being, this page will be updated if there any related changes.

 ## Swag